 On Choosing the Poems

-As we said in the introduction to this week’s post, we curated our gathering of poems around “The Soul selects her own Society,” a touchstone poem about selection and choosing in Dickinson’s canon.
+As we said in the Overview of this week’s post, we curated our gathering of poems around “The Soul selects her own Society,” a touchstone poem about selection and choosing in Dickinson’s canon.
 We also mentioned that Dickinson’s first editors, Mabel Loomis Todd and Thomas Wentworth Higginson, included this poem in the first published edition of Dickinson’s poetry in 1890 under the title “Exclusion.”
 Helen Vendler concludes her insightful reading of the poem with this fact and asks pointedly:

 Was “Selection” too peremptory a word for a female to use at the time?

 We think perhaps it was, and yet, “select” is the word Dickinson uses for what Vendler calls the soul’s “absolute choice.”

 What accounts for Dickinson’s preoccupation with choice and selection at this time?
 Is it a celebration of “the will to choose” or the fear of exposure?
 Or some combination?
 We know Dickinson suffered a great loss in 1861, which might have been a rejection of love, and she began withdrawing into The Homestead and into her corner room.
 One of her biographers, Alfred Habegger, associates the stringent selection presented in “The Soul selects her own Society” with Dickinson’s rejection of Samuel Bowles, whom, at this point, Habegger said,

 no longer had the key to Dickinson’s attention.